 In addition, the factors that play into the stench of decomposition beyond organic compounds and gases include:

-- Environment surrounding the body
+- The environment surrounding the body

 - Composition of the bacterial population in the body